-Eastern Shore Community College’s Adult Education Program, in cooperation with the Accomack and Northampton County School Divisions, serves adults, age 18 and older, who wish to improve their basic academic skills in reading, writing and mathematics.
-Instruction is designed for learners who have been away from formal education for some time.
-The focus is on meeting learner needs in the workplace by furthering education, preparing for the GED, providing additional preparation for college-level academic work, and/or improving English language skills.
+Eastern Shore Community College’s Adult Education Program, in cooperation with the Accomack and Northampton County School Divisions, serves adults, age 18 and older, who wish to improve their basic academic skills in reading, writing and mathematics and/or improve English language skills.

-- To provide educational services that will lead to a GED for adults who currently are without a high school diploma.
+- To provide educational services that will lead to a GED for adults.

 - To provide instructional services to adults to prepare them for the changing work force and assist them in helping their children to succeed in school.

 - To provide English language instruction to non-native English speakers on the Eastern Shore.

 - To assist learners in developing their abilities to navigate within American society through both language instruction and cultural awareness.

 - To empower individuals for independent lifelong learning by helping them develop the necessary language tools and learning strategies.

 To improve the skills of adults, thereby enabling them to accomplish one or more of the following: